AskMia.app travel eSIM AI agent

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description clearly states 'Get detailed info about a specific eSIM package, including pricing, VAT/tax note and activation behavior.'
-It uses a specific verb and resource, and distinguishes from sibling tools like search_packages which are for searching rather than details.
+The description clearly states the tool's function: 'Get detailed info about a specific eSIM package, including pricing, VAT/tax note and activation behavior.'
+It specifies the resource (eSIM package) and the type of information, distinguishing it from sibling tools like search_packages or check_coverage.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.